aws-samples/aws-saas-factory-bootcamp/Lab1.md

 <p align="center"><img src="./images/lab1/part4/change_password.png" alt="Lab 1 Part 4 Step 6 Change Password"/></p>

 **Step 7** – Let's confirm that you can authenticate with your newly created account.
 Enter your username (email address) and the password you just confirmed.
 You will now be placed at the landing page of the application.
-(The dashboard totals are fake.)
+(The dashboard totals are fake).

 <p align="center"><img src="./images/lab1/part4/home_page.png" alt="Lab 1 Part 4 Step 7 Home Page"/></p>